 With her years of experience in fitness coaching, Lee warns against over-training.
 Although sayings such as ‘no pain no gain’ have been constantly emphasised by athletes and fitness specialists, pain might not be a good thing.
 “When too much stress is placed on the body too fast, your body is trying as hard as possible to maintain homeostasis.
 Symptoms such as knee pain, depression, loss of motivation and constant pains start to set in,” said Lee.
 However, under the correct guidance and proper planning, you will soon witness stable gains in your fitness levels.

-If you find yourself with the same workouts, same weights, same pace and same number of repetitions, sets, or intensity, it means you’re under-training.
+If you find yourself with the same workouts, same weights, same pace and a same number of repetitions, sets, or intensity, it means you’re under-training.
 When that happens, it will be time to set new fitness goals!